-Article 3.4 - Use of Cellular Phones and Other Personal Communication Devices in School (Board Policy 6.312) revised 11-11-2019
+Article 3.4 - Use of Cellular Phones and Other Personal Communication Devices in School

+(Board Policy 6.312) effective with the 2020-21 school year

 Students' use of cellular phones and other communication devices upon entering the school building before 8:00 am is at principal's discretion.
-After 8:00 am and until 3:00 pm (or when school is officially dismissed), the use of these devices (excluding school issued chromebooks) is prohibited unless the school principal has approved a written request from a:
+After 8:00 am and until 3:00 pm (or when school is officially dismissed), the use of these devices (excluding school issued chrome books) is prohibited unless the school principal has approved a written request from a:

-- Teacher for his/her students to use their own devices to enhance learning when the school issued chromebooks are not sufficient; or - Student to self-monitor specific health issues/concerns (must include verification from the medical provider).
+- Teacher for his/her students to use their own devices to enhance learning when the school issued chrome books are not sufficient; or - Student to self-monitor specific health issues/concerns (must include verification from the medical provider).